 Winter Call of Sonoran Desert

-Native to the Sonoran Desert, but now living in the Arizona highlands pinyon-juniper habitat, in winter I yearn for desert landscapes.
+Native to the Sonoran Desert, but now living in the Arizona highlands pinyon-juniper habitat of Sedona, in winter I yearn for these sere landscapes.

 Paradoxically these prickly, spikey sere plantscapes are dense with the life-filled presence of wintering birds.
 As I slow down and focus on details of the surprising variety of plant life, the abundance of life in this harsh aridity comes into stark relief.
 I hone my appreciation.

 For a few timeless moments, there is no time.
 I am simply here now in communion with life expressed as Desert.
 And emotions which had been percolating beneath the surface, unrecognized, flowed and find release here is the sharp relief of the winter desert.

 An inner peace walks with me as I meander out of the garden.

 The Desert Botanical Garden next to Papago Peaks in Phoenix is particularly enjoyable in the fall – spring season.
 From here, it is 2 hours drive to Sedona to enjoy the open canyon vistas, nature walks and hikes.